20 Essential Questions to Ask Wedding Videographer Before You Book

 Coverage and Packages

 Understanding the coverage and packages offered is crucial for finding the right fit for your wedding, as different packages include various services and durations.
+Many videographers offer a variety of packages, including teaser clips or highlight reels that are perfect for sharing on social media.

 These questions to ask will help you explore the available options and ensure they meet your needs.